 The Arab Sartre, Existentialism and Decolonization.
 A Conversation

-Following EUME-CNMS Fellow of the Alexander von Humboldt-Stiftung Yoav di-Capua’s recent Berliner Seminar presentation on his new book No Exit: Arab Existentialism, Jean-Paul Sartre and Decolonization, he sat down with EUME-CNMS Fellow of the Alexander von Humboldt-Stiftung Margaret Litvin to discuss the project.
+Following Yoav di-Capua’s (EUME-AvH Fellow 2017-18) EUME Berliner Seminar presentation in March 2018 on his new book No Exit: Arab Existentialism, Jean-Paul Sartre and Decolonization, he sat down with Margaret Litvin (EUME-AvH Fellow 2016-18) to discuss the project.
 Here is an edited transcript:

 Margaret Litvin: Your book is, among other things, a study of The Arabic Sartre.
 Lately there have been several projects that explore “Reading X in Arabic”: an Arabic Darwin, an Arabic Freud, an Arab Hamlet, an Arabic Arendt, an article and a separate book on the Arabic Kafka, and now I’ve found myself working on “Tolstoy and his Arab Readers.”
 What do you think is going on here?
 Why are we all sifting through these histories?
 Are we all having some kind of Walter Benjamin Moment in Arab Thought?
 I certainly don’t believe we’re doing conventional reception studies.